Towns and villages

 Matlock and Matlock Bath

-Going to Matlock Bath is a bit like going to a British seaside town without the sea but with the fish and chip shops and amusement arcades that you would associate with a trip to the coast.
+Going to Matlock Bath is a bit like going to a British seaside town.
+Without the sea, but with the fish and chip shops and amusement arcades that you would associate with a trip to the coast.

-On Saturday and Sunday evenings during September and October, Matlock Bath becomes extremely busy with visitors wanting to see the annual illuminations (think Blackpool illuminations floating down a river)
+On Saturday and Sunday evenings during September and October, Matlock Bath becomes extremely busy with visitors wanting to see the annual illuminations.
+(Think Blackpool illuminations floating down a river)